IP-CAM/Countdown_ocmod/Readme _en.txt

 Clean Cache modifier "Extension" -> "Modifications " Click on the button "Refresh"

-Next "Extension" -> "Модули" -> "Special Countdowns" Click on the button "Install" and configure the module.
+Next "Extension" -> "Modules" -> "Special Countdowns" Click on the button "Install" and configure the module.

 For questions and support sergeomikh@gmail.com